 George Hall – 2022 Diversity Construction Group Scholarship Recipient

 A recent graduate of Francis T. Maloney High School in Meriden, Hall discovered his desire to pursue a career in engineering and architecture on a trip to New York City.
 While it would be understandable to be drawn in by the city’s famous skyline, Hall’s life-changing NYC experience instead centered on seeing in person the plight of the city’s homeless population.
-Working towards finding affordable and sustainable solutions to the problem of homelessness became a goal to aim for.
+Working towards finding affordable and sustainable solutions to the problem of homelessness became a purposeful goal.

 Hall’s impressive resume includes graduating 8th in his class out of 318 students and being involved in the high school’s band, cross country team and theater program among other pursuits.
 But the 18-year-old is most proud of his work as Vice Chairperson of Sustainable Meriden, a group whose mission is to improve the community through development projects.
 Hall’s contributions included helping coordinate the building of a skate park, a mural painting program to beautify the downtown area, the redesign of Police Department Plaza and the design of a solar carport pilot plan.
 Since 2018, Hall has completed over 343 hours of community service through a variety of volunteer activities.